Down To Earth Muscular Therapy LLC

 David has been a licensed, practicing muscular therapist for over 18 years.
 Unlike most therapists, he was in school for nearly four years and attended two different massage schools.
 The schools were almost polar opposite in there teaching style, but afforded him a much more encompassing education in muscular therapy being able to choose from many electives such as Advanced Deep Tissue, Sports Therapy, Medical Massage and treating the elderly and people with special needs.
 He focused much of his continuing education along these lines including a gross anatomy class at URI via Cortiva Institute and most recently he completed an advanced Medical Massage program.

 In his time as a muscular therapist, David spent nearly 6 years working for a chiropractic office in Raynham, MA where he also improved his skill base by working closely with the chiropractor and increasing his knowledge of spinal dysfunctions and injuries with firsthand experience.
 David considers himself a "fix it" person and has an intense interest in the human body and how it functions.
 He constantly looks for new skills to incorporate into his work and new ways to help clients regain physical functionality.
 He has spent time studying Qi Gong and incorporating it into his work.
 He has also been researching psychological impacts on the physical body.
-Primarily the effects of fear and PTSD (Post Traumatic Stress Disorder).
+Primarily the effects of fear and PTSD.
+He has also recently completed an advanced medical massage therapist course.

 David's overall approach to his work is an integrated style of bodywork.
 What he refers to as Qi Gong Integrated Massage.
 A self created style where he draws on all of his experiences to best address the body as a whole, but allows him to easily change(sometimes in mid treatment) the style of his work to suite a clients needs.